 (FLASH!
 This just in …)

 There is so much to know about wine on so many different levels that no one human being can possibly keep up with it.
 Combine that with how the wine world continues to change at a blinding pace and we’re almost forced to generalize just to survive and function in our profession.
 No mention of the fact that the attention span of the major influencers—as in the wine press at large--is incredibly short.
-I’m almost sort of sympathetic to their plight.
+I’m almost tempted to be sort of sympathetic to their plight.
 But not really.
 Maybe it’s the Sunday e-mails I get asking for a hell of a lot of information (and time) from someone I didn’t even know existed so they can meet their Monday noon deadline.
 Seriously?
-But this pressure to come up with the newest, latest, greatest on a non-stop basis puts everything into a constant crisis mode without much context.
+But this pressure to come up with the newest, latest, greatest on a non-stop basis puts everything into a constant crisis mode without any room for context much less meaning.
 It reminds me of SpongeBob when he hyperventilates.
 It’s also about as useful.

 It’s time to revisit Australia.
 Here’s a list of wines you should know.
 I am not including Grange or Hill of Grace because those are a given.
 But if you don’t know these wines or haven’t tasted them recently you need to.
 They belong on the best lists, on top retail shelves, and in cellars everywhere.